 Quality of life in Minnesota is intrinsically tied to the health of its inhabitants.
 Healthy people are better able to secure higher levels of education and work.
 Businesses retain a vital and productive workforce, which attracts new economic growth.
 Health care costs, and their burden to society, are reduced.
-We track data about general health, mental health, and health insurance coverage to better understand how Minnesota is doing to ensure the physical and mental health of its citizens.
+We track data about general health, mental health, health insurance coverage, and delayed healthcare to better understand how Minnesota is doing to ensure the physical and mental health of its citizens.

 Fast facts